henfiber/hass_speedport_plus_cli/README.md

 It also includes widgets that depend on the extra integrations listed in the following section (UPnP, Ping binary sensor for latency, Speedtest.net).
 Of course, if you don't want to use these extra integrations or if you want to use only builtin cards you may adapt the dashboard to your needs.

 Finally, you will have to replace the dummy values with real user IDs under the `visible:` key.
-You may do that in the tab optios in edit mode using the UI or you may copy-paste your user IDs from another dashboard yaml configuration.
+You may do that in the tab options in edit mode using the UI or you may copy-paste your user IDs from another dashboard yaml configuration.